Inukares/fe-hire-master/src/NotesOnSubmission.md

 with comparing numbers that are bigger than 2^53-1.

 #### Optimisations and improvements
+- Scss is imported as global.
+Could be changed to CSS-module style approach.

 - This submission lacks type-checking of any kind.
 There are several options to choose from to solve this, but for this size of the application and requirement to not put any additional libraries I decided to not focus on this topic.